Is cryptocurrency a “bubble” or new money that will disrupt our financial system?

 Theoretically, you can invest in a cryptocurrency and become rich if its price skyrockets.
 But remember that right now most coins are rather volatile.
 The rule of thumb is never to invest more than you can afford to lose.
 Try investing some part of your income in the digital coin that looks promising, and watch the price.
 When it reaches a certain point, it would be smart to convert your coins into something more stable like fiat money, or property.

-“Can cryptocurrency be taxed?”
+“Can someone tax cryptocurrency?”
 A good question to ask if you are going to sell your digital coins for fiat, or buy something in order to freeze their value.
-Cryptocurrency taxation laws may be rather complicated and inconsistent, depending on your jurisdiction.
+Cryptocurrency taxation can be complex and inconsistent.
+It depends on your jurisdiction.
 If you fail to understand them, consult a specialist to avoid legal consequences.

 Crypto mining may be a good way to ensure additional income.
-Every time a new block is solved, the lucky miner gets a reward, and if s/he operates in a mining pool, the reward is split between the participants.
+Every time miners solve a new block, the miner who did it gets a reward.
+If she/he operates in a mining pool, all pull participants gen an equal portion.
 In this part, we will talk about how to make cryptocurrency mining profitable.

 Mining hardware may require additional things, like fans or power supply units.
 It means some extra costs.
-When you order a hardware unit, pay attention to what equipment is included.
+When you order a hardware unit, pay attention to what equipment comes with it.